mnmnc/p0r/README.md

 Here's how it will look like in the console:
 ![powershell outlook rules](https://raw.githubusercontent.com/mnmnc/img/master/powershell_rules.png)

+It is 20 characters per item, 4 items a row, plus pipe characters and some spaces, so the script assumes you have a `94 columns` in the console window.

 ### Features

 You can move emails virtually by matching one of their properties to specified value.
 Email object has many properties.